MV Chelan: History

 The Chelan was kept in reserve to serve as a replacement ferry.
 On many of the routes she would serve, she would replace an Issaquah-class ferry that had been refit with a second vehicle deck, and the Chelan would cause service disruptions by carrying fewer vehicles.

 In 2004, she was refit, much like her sister ships to include a second vehicle deck along the outer bulkheads.

 After changes in United States Coast Guard rules for international travel, the Chelan was upgraded in 2005 safety equipment to meet the requirements of the International Convention for the Safety of Life at Sea (SOLAS).
 She is currently the only vessel in the WSF fleet to meet these standards, making it the only ship that can make the international crossing to Sidney, British Columbia.
 The safety equipment requirements of SOLAS limit the Chelan to 1,090 passengers when making international trips, as opposed to the 1,200 she can carry on domestic crossings.
 During the SOLAS refit, the interior of the Chelan was also updated to match the other Issaquah-class ferries, with one notable addition, the Chelan also has a small duty-free shop onboard.

-Because of her SOLAS capability, the Chelan serves the Anacortes–San Juan Islands–Sidney, BC route during spring, summer and fall, and typically stays on the domestic service between Anacortes and the San Juan Islands during the winter.
+Because of her SOLAS capability, the Chelan served the Anacortes–San Juan Islands–Sidney, BC route during spring, summer and fall; she now typically stays on the domestic service between Anacortes and the San Juan Islands during the winter.